ipfs/specs/protocol/network/4-architecture.md

 A Peer Routing subsystem, exposes an interface to identify which peers should a message be routed in the DHT.
 It receives a key and must return one or more PeerInfo objects.

 We present two examples of possible Peer Routing subsystems, the first based on a the Kademlia DHT and the second based on mDNS.
-Nevertheless, other Peer Routing mechanisms might be implemented, as long as they fulfil the same expectation and interface.
+Nevertheless, other Peer Routing mechanisms can be implemented, as long as they fulfil the same expectation and interface.

 ### 4.1.1 kad-routing